adamduncan/eleventy-plugin-i18n/README.md

 ### 3. Add to Eleventy configuration

 Open up your Eleventy config file (probably `.eleventy.js`).
 Import the plugin and use `addPlugin`.
-This is where we provide the `translations` and `fallbackLocale` as plugin options:
+This is where we provide the `translations` and `fallbackLocales` as plugin options:

 ```js
 // .eleventy.js